 Credit.com attempted to reach out to the companies mentioned above as well as the others listed in Schneiderman’s press release.
 However, their contact information was not readily available and many of their online product listings had been taken down or were not working as of press time.

 “Consumers should also be aware that there is no cure for the Zika virus as of this date, and products claiming to be cures are deceptive,” Schneiderman’s office said.
 To protect against Zika, the CDC recommends people avoid travel in areas with active mosquito-borne transmission of the virus.
 If you must travel to these areas, it recommends people wear pants and long sleeves; stay in places with air conditioning, door and window screens; sleep under mosquito bed nets; and treat clothes with permethrin or purchase pre-treated clothing.

 Whenever an outbreak or national scare occurs, there are usually scammers looking to capitalize on it.
 Do your research and don’t fall for their tricks.
 If it sounds too good to be true, it probably is.
 Consumer protection bureaus have likely reported on it as well.

 And, if you believe you’ve been the victim of a scam where your personal information was compromised, it’s a good idea to keep an eye on your credit for signs of deeper identity theft.
-You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and getting a free summary of your credit report, updated each month, by visiting Credit.com.
+You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and getting a free summary of your credit report, updated every 14 days, by visiting Credit.com.